Places

 Best Time to Go

-• June to August brings heat and humidity; we schedule indoor midday sessions and hydration support.
+- June to August brings heat and humidity; we shift to indoor midday sessions, extra water breaks, and shorter outdoor blocks.

-• Peak hurricane season (late summer) requires contingency plans; we monitor Gulf forecasts and adjust coastal segments.
+- Peak hurricane season (late summer) requires backup plans; we monitor Gulf forecasts daily and adjust or replace coastal segments when needed.

 Group Logistics